karafka/karafka/README.md

 [7616dc24-505a-417f-b87b-6bf8fc2d98c5] Polled 1 message in 5001ms
 [dcf3a8d8-0bd9-433a-8f63-b70a0cdb0732] Consume job for ExampleConsumer on example started {"ping"=>"pong"}
+[dcf3a8d8-0bd9-433a-8f63-b70a0cdb0732] Consume job for ExampleConsumer on example finished in 0ms
 ```

 ## Want to Upgrade?
 LGPL is not for you?
 Want to help?